Bozzano History, Family Crest & Coats of Arms

 The surname Bozzano was first found in Genoa (Italian: Genova).
 Early records revealed Ludovico Bozzuto of Naples, was the archbishop of the city around 1360; Giovanni Bozzuto was a soldier in Naples in 1384; and Giovanni Battista Bozzola was an editor in Brescia during the 15th century.

-Important Dates for the Bozzano family
+Early History of the Bozzano family

 This web page shows only a small excerpt of our Bozzano research.
 More information is included under the topic Early Bozzano History in all our PDF Extended History products and printed products wherever possible.

 Bozzano Spelling Variations

 Surnames that originated in Italy are characterized by an enormous number of spelling variations.
 Some of these are derived from regional traditions and dialects.
 Northern names, for instance, often end in "o", while southern names tend to end in "i".
 Other variations come from the fact the medieval scribes tended to spell according to the sound of words, rather than any particular set of rules.
 The recorded variations of Bozzano include Bozzo, Bozzano, Bozino, Bozio, Bozza, Bozzola, Bozzuto, Bozzuta, Bozzelli, Bozelli, Bozzolo, Bozomo, Bozzachi, Bozzetta and many more.

 Early Notables of the Bozzano family (pre 1700)

 Prominent among bearers of this surname in early times was Tommaso Bozio was a member of the nobility, an author, and a lawyer in Gubbio in 1548; Bartolomeo Bozza was a musician...